 4.1.8 New development within the setting of built heritage assets should aim to conserve, protect and where possible enhance their surroundings.
 While high quality design does not need to mimic their surroundings, it is important for the design to explain how the development relates to surrounding context and local character through its built form.

-- Recognisable and clearly defined streets that are enclosed by buildings, making it easier for people to navigate;
+- Recognisable and clearly defined streets that are enclosed by buildings, thereby improving legibility and making it easier for people to navigate.

-- Memorable and lasting features, buildings, spaces, uses or activities that create a unique sense of place.
+- Memorable and lasting features, buildings, spaces, uses or activities that contribute to a sense of place.

-4.1.14 Historical research can positively inform placemaking, especially within areas of the historic environment where local characteristics have been lost in the past and the opportunity exists to reinstate qualities that enhance local distinctiveness.
+4.1.14 Historical research can positively inform placemaking, especially within areas of the historic environment where local characteristics have been lost and the opportunity exists to reinstate qualities that enhance local distinctiveness.

 4.2.1 The identity and character of a place is established not only by the pattern of buildings, streets and spaces, landscape and infrastructure but also by how these spaces are used and experienced on a daily basis.
 This interaction and the feelings evoked within spaces create a unique sense of place.
 Sustainable places with a strong sense of place encourage pride and ownership that generates inclusive and cohesive communities where people want to live, work and socialise.

 4.2.2 New developments should aspire to improve and enhance the area they sit in.
 It is important that proposals balance the need to have their own distinctive identity but also one that fits into the established wider identity.
 This allows development to respond to local character and built form in a way that does not copy their surroundings but instead adds to them through design measures such as;

 - Adaptive reuse of existing buildings and landscape features;

 - Creatively utilising the built form and materials common to the area;